willdurand-edu/security-slides/src/06_oauth.md

 # Authorization Code (2/3)

-On success, user is redirected back to your site with auth code:
+On success, user is **redirected back to your site with auth code**:

     https://example.com/auth?code=AUTH_CODE_HERE